US court reinstates Biden's COVID vaccine mandate for companies | DW | 18.12.2021

 The rules were formulated by the Occupational Safety and Health Administration (OSHA) in early November.
 The mandate covers more than 80 million American workers.

-Most recently, the US Senate voted to overturn the vaccine mandate, with Republicans saying they faced immense pressure from businesses worried about having to fire employees who refused the jab.
+Most recently, the Democrat-controlled Senate voted to overturn the vaccine mandate, with Republicans saying they faced immense pressure from businesses worried about having to fire employees who refused the jab.
+The final vote was 52-48 as two Democratic senators voted with their Republican colleagues to repeal the rule.

-The ruling by the 6th US Court of Appeals in Cincinnati overturned an injunction by a separate appeals courtthat blocked the Biden administration's COVID mandate from taking effect.

-The appeal judges said the law "authorizes OSHA to act on its charge 'to assure safe and healthful working conditions for the nation’s work force and to preserve the nation’s human resources'" in their opinion report.

 The Cincinnati-based court of appeals, dominated by Republican-appointed judges, voted 2-1 on the issue, which means two judges voted in favor of enforcing the mandate and one against it.